arv020/DSC232R_WESAD_Project/README.md

 One of the most rewarding aspects of this project was the interdisciplinary lens through which we approached physiological state detection.
 Integrating knowledge from psychology, physiology, and machine learning gave us a more nuanced understanding of how emotion manifests in sensor data.
 By interpreting sensor data through a biopsychological framework, we translated data grounded in human experience, an area we are all passionate about exploring.

-As we developed each model, we built on the insights gained from the models that came before, refining or changing our techniques and deepening our understadning with every iteration.
-While our binary classification model (Model 4) achieved the highest accuracy for distinguishing stress from other states, it was Model 6 (XGBoost) a multiclass model that brought together sensor data, surveys, and psychological measures, and ended up giving us the most well-reounded and reliable results when it came to predicting all the different emotional states.
+As we developed each model, we built on the insights gained from the models that came before, refining or changing our techniques and deepening our understanding with every iteration.
+While our binary classification model (Model 4) achieved the highest accuracy for distinguishing stress from other states, it was Model 6 (XGBoost) a multiclass model that brought together sensor data, surveys, and psychological measures, and ended up giving us the most well-rounded and reliable results when it came to predicting all the different emotional states.
 Even though we gave both XGBoost and Random Forest the same combined features, XGBoost came out on top.
 We think that's because XGBoost can pick up on more subtle patterns in the data and has extra regularization that helps prevent overfitting, which really made a difference when it came to separating out those tricky emotional states.

 If we could do things differently, there are several areas we would have explored further: